akiortagem/conceptor-rpg/characterCreation.md

 * **HP Bonus:** Increases the character’s health by +5 per stack.
 * **Stamina Bonus:** Increases the character’s stamina by +5 per stack.
-* **Recovery:** Allows the character to restore either HP or Stamina when the Descriptor is used.
+* **Recovery:** Allows the character to restore either HP of a creature when the Descriptor is used.
 This effect can be applied multiple times, each adding +2 to the recovery amount.
-(HP and Stamina recovery cannot be mixed within a single Descriptor.)
+When the descriptor is played, consume Stamina equal to the number of stacked effect (e.g. +4 recovery consumes 2 Stamina).
+If the effect is part of a Powers descriptor, double the amount healed and use the Stamina consumption from Powers effect.

 * **Sabotage:** When this Descriptor is used, the character can impose a penalty on an opponent.
 If successful, the opponent’s Target Number (TN) for imposing obstacles on allies is reduced by 3.
 * **Support:** When this Descriptor comes into play, the character grants a +3 bonus to an ally’s next roll, when relevant
 ## Step-by-Step Character Creation